-Kootenay Connect is one of 15 Community-Nominated Priority Places projects funded by a federal Canada Nature Fund grant issued by Environment and Climate Change Canada and significant local partner funding.
+KCP is coordinating Kootenay Connect, a Community-Nominated Priority Places project funded by a federal Canada Nature Fund grant issued by Environment and Climate Change Canada and significant local partner funding.

 This project aims to enhance, restore, and manage large riparian and wetland complexes to support the recovery of 16 listed species at risk, and over a dozen species of concern.
-The Canada Nature Fund grant will focus on the Bonanza Biodiversity Corridor (north of New Denver), Columbia Valley Wetlands, Creston Valley, and the Wycliffe Wildlife Corridor.
+The Canada Nature Fund grant focuses on the Bonanza Biodiversity Corridor (north of New Denver), Columbia Valley Wetlands, Creston Valley, and the Wycliffe Wildlife Corridor.

 This project focuses on improving and protecting a broad spectrum of habitat types such as, native grasslands, rich wetlands, cottonwood riparian areas, and mature cedar-hemlock forests that support species at risk.
 To date, there has been considerable effort to conserve important places in our region such as national and provincial parks, wildlife management areas and conservation properties held by a combination of land trusts and government.
 However, we are still concerned about the threats to habitat that in turn drive the loss of vulnerable species, especially in light of increasing human development and climate change.